Unlocking the Secret to Good Gut Health in Menopause

 Can HRT help with gut health?

 By alleviating hormonal imbalances, HRT can help reduce symptoms such as bloating and digestive discomfort.
-However, individual responses to HRT vary and it's essential to discuss potential benefits and risks with a healthcare professional.

 Can you flatten a menopause belly?